 Proper fluidization of the particle bed, which is essential for producing high-quality coatings, is a function of the total gas flow, mass and volume of the particles, diameter of the furnace, and design of the gas distributor.
 Given proper fluidization of the particles, the independent variables that have the greatest influence on the microstructural properties of the coatings are the temperature of the fluidized bed and the active coating gas fraction.
-(The active coating gas flow.)
+(The active coating gas fraction is the coating gas flow divided by the sum of the fluidizing gas flow and the active coating gas flow.)
 The uniformity of the coating environment is also very important.
 If the coating gas concentrations in different areas of the coater are substantially different, and if particles are not adequately fluidized to randomize their movement in the coater, then wide variations in coating rate and coating properties will be observed within a coated-particle batch.
 Lack of coating uniformity within the coater is a major quality issue that must be overcome in scaling up from small-diameter laboratory coaters to large commercial fuel-production coaters.